-Nicholas R. Parrillo is a Professor of Law at Yale, with a secondary appointment as Professor of History.
-He teaches administrative law, legislation, remedies, and American legal history, as well as seminars on public management and privatization.FULL BIOGRAPHY
+Nicholas R. Parrillo is William K. Townsend Professor of Law at Yale, with a secondary appointment as Professor of History.
+His research and teaching focus on administrative law and government bureaucracy and extend to legal history, remedies, and legislation.FULL BIOGRAPHY

 Education & Curriculum Vitae

 J.D., Yale Law School, 2004